nichoth/atrecipes/src/_posts/lex.md

 ## The Build Script

 You can use the `rsync` command to copy your custom lexicons into the `lexicons/` folder.
+That way you can re-install via `npx lex install ...`, and still keep your custom lexicons, because they are in a different source folder.

-`lexicons/` is the default folder name created by `lex` after you install, and it is committed to git.
+`lexicons/` is the default folder name created by `lex` after you install. **It is committed to git**.
 It is used by `lex build` to create the corresponding typescript.

 ```js